thiviyanT/IntelliGraphs/README.md

 ## Advantages
 * Easy to use: Generate and manipulate Knowledge Graphs with a simple and clean Python API.
-* Flexible: Customize the number of graphs, triples, and data splits according to your needs.
+* Flexible: Customize the number of graphs, triples, and data splits.
+* Extendable: Create more graphs according to custom FOL rules.
 * Efficient: Fast and memory-efficient graph generation and manipulation using native Python data structures.
-* Visualization: Visualize Knowledge Graphs using the popular Graphviz package.
+* Visualization: Visualize Knowledge Graphs.

 ## Datasets